-Want to assess your candidate's skill in decision making?
+Want to assess your candidate's skill in decision-making?
 You can ask these interview questions about decision making to determine his or her experience and competency in making decisions at work.
+Decision-making is a critical skill that your better employees demonstrate in their daily work.

 - Think about a time when you had a number of different choices or directions you could choose for a project, to solve a problem, or to hold an event.
 Walk us through the process you followed to make your decision about the appropriate direction to choose that had the best chance of a positive outcome.